mafia2online/Mafia2-Online/README.md

 Source code of the M2Online mod, based on Mafia 2 MultiPlayer.

 # Build
 The projects are updated to work properly under VS2015.
-The linux builds are not yet done.
+Unix makefile for server is available in its folder.

 # Contributing
 You are free to contribute, fork the mod and submit a pull request, we will review it and move in master branch if it succeed!